Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 > Writing is not a singular task.
 There's getting the idea, organizing it, editing what you have, getting feedback, publishing, and so on…

-We found ourselves split into two camps (1) those that struggle to start writing and (2) those that struggle to complete and publish their writing.
+We found ourselves split into two camps: (1) those that struggle to start writing and (2) those that struggle to complete and publish their writing.
-Below are their stories:
+Below are their stories.

 ### The tyranny of the blank page